Afghan War-era Yak-52 Aircraft Transformed into Drone Fighter

 The aircraft is armed with a 12-gauge carbine

-A Russian experimental design bureau has completed the modernization of a Yak-52 training aircraft into a drone fighter.
-The design is based on the experience of creating the Yak-52B light attack aircraft from the Afghan War era.
+The Russian experimental design bureau has completed the modernization of the Yak-52 training aircraft into a drone fighter.
+The design was based on the experience of creating the Yak-52B light attack aircraft from the Afghan War era.

-The modernized aircraft is called Yak-52B2.
+The modernized aircraft is called the Yak-52B2.
 It can carry up to 90 kilograms of payload under each wing.
-The prototype has been equipped with a circular-scan radar station with ground and air scan modes, a weather radar, and a semi-automatic 12-gauge carbine.
+The prototype was equipped with a circular scan radar station with ground and air scan modes, a weather radar, and a semi-automatic 12-gauge carbine.

-The fighter is equipped with an onboard computer that generates targeting information, as well as a modern flight and navigation system that allows it to fly at night and in adverse weather conditions.
+The fighter is equipped with an onboard computer that generates, among other things, targeting information, as well as a modern flight and navigation system that allows it to fly at night and in difficult weather conditions.

-With this set of equipment, the Yak-52B2 is capable of engaging both large aircraft-type UAVs, such as the An-196 "Lyuty", and light aircraft converted into drones.
-The drone fighter has an airworthiness certificate and is undergoing debugging of its onboard equipment.
+With this set, the Yak-52B2 is capable of hitting both large aircraft-type UAVs, such as the An-196 "Lyuty", and light aircraft converted into drones.
+The drone fighter has a certificate of airworthiness and is undergoing debugging of onboard equipment.

-Earlier, www1.ru reported that footage of an export Su-34 fighter-bomber in an unusual camouflage has appeared.
+Earlier, www1.ru reported that footage of the export fighter-bomber Su-34 in an unusual camouflage has appeared.

 Read also:

-Nearly 4 billion rubles allocated in Russia for the refinement of the Ansat helicopter
+Almost 4 billion rubles will be allocated in Russia for the refinement of the Ansat helicopter

-Invisible Front Fighter: SKAT 350 M reconnaissance drone refined for the military
+Fighter of the invisible front: SKAT 350 M reconnaissance drone has been modified for the military

 Sources